-Scandals at one level is a beach read, a mix of a thriller and novel of manners.
+Scandals at one level is a beach read, a mix of a suspense novel and one of manners.
 But at another, it’s about bureaucratic laxness, which can kill workers—not just drain investors’ bank accounts.
 The Deepwater Horizon disaster in the Gulf of Mexico makes Scandals all the more timely.
-Penny-pinching proved to be lethal. – D.R. […]
+Penny-pinching proved to be lethal. – […]

 Read MoreThe ACTUAL Telegram?